sudoskys/StableDiffusionBook/docs/GettingStarted/contributing.en.md

 ## Submitted content

-Make sure your content complies with [Github terms](https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies) first, and until your changes are merged into the main repository Any changes you make will not appear on the page and can be safely edited.
+Make sure your content complies with [GitHub terms](https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies) first, and until your changes are merged into the main repository Any changes you make will not appear on the page and can be safely edited.

 ### Notification of progress